CosmoChan/PythonMLinAction/README.md

 ## Python Machine Learning Codes
-Here is my codes about **Python Machine Learning**.

-This is a helpful book for green hands in machine learning
+Code for **Python Machine Learning**, which is a helpful book for green hands.

-I hope that it can help you.
+Hope that helps